- Discovery – how Statseeker is made aware of your network devices

 Manual grouping is a simple process, best suited to populating groups of users and/or reports for access control purposes.
 While it is possible to manually populate device and interface groups, it can be very labor intensive to manually populate and maintain the contents of groups.

-Creating groups can be done through the Administration Tool:
+Manual group creation can be done through the Administration Tool:

 - Select Administration Tool > User Profile/Grouping > Add / Edit Groups

-- Enter a group name in the text field and click Add
+- Enter a name and click OK

 To populate the group:

-Automated Grouping should be employed, wherever possible, to group your devices into a range of logical collections.
+Automated Grouping should be employed wherever possible to group your devices into a range of logical collections.
 Grouping allows you to quickly narrow the focus of any given report to a subset of your networking infrastructure.

 Automated grouping rules are applied during any Statseeker discovery or rewalk process (including the default ‘daily’ rewalk) and in this way, ensure that any changes to your network infrastructure are identified and accommodated without the need to manually update Statseeker.

-The Statseeker NIM Console provides the major entryway into the Statseeker reporting functionality.
+The Console panel provides the major entryway into the Statseeker reporting functionality.
 From here you have access to every Statseeker report, be it pre-packaged, or custom made to suit your exact requirements, as well as the options and filters to focus that report and present the data you want, in the way you want.

 Viewing A Report